xrdocs/design/_blogs/peering-fabric-test.md

 including the BGP protocol, BGP RIB, and Interfaces model.

-The appendix contains information about YANG paths relevant to configuring the peering fabric and their applicability to PFS and PFL nodes.
+The appendix contains information about YANG paths relevant to configuring the Peering Fabric and their applicability to PFS and PFL nodes.